Safety at Home

 - Keep a good supply of gas in the car and try to have it in working order at all times.
 Learn to drive if you do not know how.

 - Develop the habit of backing your car in the driveway.
 Leave the driver’s door unlocked but be sure to lock the other doors.
 Make sure your abuser doesn’t block you in—in that case, park on the street and make up an excuse.

-- Write a letter in your handwriting to someone you trust detailing what your abuser has done to you, his full name, when incidents occurred, and sign and mail it.
+- Write a letter in your handwriting to someone you trust detailing what your abuser has done to you, their full name, when incidents occurred, and sign and mail it.
 It may be useful later as evidence.

 For further information please contact the Residential Service Coordinator at